Miranda has a Master's in Human Nutrition from Christian-Albrechts-Universität and a passion for promoting accurate nutrition information.

-It’s then topped with layer after layer flavor-boosting, anti-inflammatory, antioxidant and anti-tumor spices.
-Chilis, paprika, pepper, garlic, onion, cumin, cilantro combine to make a spicy, rich and hearty chili that warms soul and body.
+It’s then topped with layer after layer of flavor-boosting, anti-inflammatory, antioxidant and anti-tumor spices.
+Chilis, paprika, pepper, garlic, onion, cumin and cilantro combine to make a spicy, rich and hearty chili that warms the soul and body.
 (The later is g-re-at news if you have to endure the wind- and rainswept misery that is the wintery Baltic coast.)

 For me personally, this chili is also a wonderful comfort dish.
-Growing up in a house full of hispanic food, the flavors of this simple chili are quick, taste-bud driven trip home!
+Growing up in a house full of Hispanic food, I find the flavors of this simple chili to be a quick, taste-bud-driven trip home!
 Great for those days when you’re just feeling down!

-Last, but definitely not least, this chili is super versatile.
+Last, but definitely not least, this chili is super-versatile.
 Not going to have time to make dinner tomorrow night at all?
 Drop in an extra can or two of beans—now you’ve got leftovers to warm (that, do, by the way, taste even better than they did the first day).
-Rice left over from yesterday’s stir fry?
-Dump ‘r in.
+Rice left over from yesterday’s stir-fry?
+Dump ‘er in.
 Need to finish off some zucchini, corn, carrots, potatoes or other starchy veggie?
 They mix in soooo well.